GUCCI GROUP: Living and breathing luxury

-Gucci was transformed from the mid-1990s through the vision and leadership of Tom Ford and Domenico de Sole, expanding into global markets and making premium acquisitions including Yves Saint Laurent.
-Over the period 1997-2002, Madelyn Postman was an influential creative director and production specialist in Gucci Group’s corporate image department.
+Gucci was transformed during the mid to late 1990s, thanks to the vision and leadership of Tom Ford and Domenico de Sole.
+Between 1997 and 2002, Grain co-owner Madelyn Postman was an influential creative director and production specialist in Gucci Group’s corporate image department.

-Joining Gucci as one of two Corporate Image creatives, Madelyn Postman soon advanced to art directing the first Gucci Group website.
-Entrusted from 2000 with the newly-acquired Sergio Rossi footwear brand, she created its elegant tan packaging and art directed the first Sergio Rossi website and seductive ‘nocturnal’ photography for its catalogue.
+Joining Gucci as one of two Corporate Image creatives, Madelyn soon advanced to art directing the first Gucci Group website.
+In 2000 she was entrusted with the newly acquired Sergio Rossi footwear brand, creating its elegant tan packaging while art directing the first Sergio Rossi website and seductive ‘nocturnal’ photography for catalogues.

-“I had the privilege to work with Madelyn for over five years.
+“I had the privilege of working with Madelyn for over five years.
 Her positive energy, creativity, poise and business acumen are rare qualities to find in one person.” – Karen Joyce, Corporate Image Department, Gucci Group